inpho/inphosite/docs/source/install.rst

 The inphosite module contains all materials pertaining to the Indiana Philsophy Ontology (InPhO) Project's online presence, including the API.

-For work pretaining to dynamic ontology, we have started work on the `CodEx (Coding Expertise) project <http://github.com/inpho/codex>`_.
-The scripts directory of the inphosite project contains temporary code relating to dynamic ontology construction, evaluation and maintainence tasks for the InPhO.
-We hope to separate this code and the data model out from the web framework in the upcoming months.

 GitHub
 --------
 The inphosite code is hosted on GitHub at `http://github.com/inpho/inphosite`.